rodneyshupe/Cookbook/Recipes/Entrees/Pasta/HeartyBeefLasagna.rst

 3. Add beef mixture, breaking meat into small pieces with wooden spoon, and cook until no longer pink, about 4 minutes.
 Stir in tomatoes and bring to simmer, scraping up any browned bits.
-Reduce heat to medium-low and simmer until flavors have melded, about 5 minutes.
+Reduce heat to medium-low and simmer until flavours have melded, about 5 minutes.
 4. **For the Cream Sauce**: Whisk all ingredients in bowl until combined.
 5. Lay 3 noodles lengthwise in prepared dish with ends touching 1 short side of dish, leaving gap at far end.
 Lay 1 half noodle crosswise to fill gap